We use cookies to improve your experience.

 For more details please see our privacy policy and cookies policy.

-The script generates a report containing the dates when the specified user logged on to Azure AD for the specified period.
+The script generates a report containing the Microsoft Entra login dates for the selected user.
+Login dates are output for the selected period.
 To execute the script, create a report with the corresponding parameters and custom columns.
 The report should have no scope.
-The account whose login dates will be present in the report will be selected using a report parameter.
-To connect to Microsoft 365, the script uses the credentials specified in the Run As section (located on the Script tab).

 Parameters: